apache/mxnet/docs/faq/env_var.md

 ## Control the profiler

 When USE_PROFILER is enabled in Makefile or CMake, the following environments can be used to profile the application without changing code.
 Execution options may affect the granularity of profiling result.
-If you need profiling result of every operator, please set MXNET_EXEC_BULK_EXEC_INFERENCE and MXNET_EXEC_BULK_EXEC_TRAIN to 0.
+If you need profiling result of every operator, please set `MXNET_EXEC_BULK_EXEC_INFERENCE`, `MXNET_EXEC_BULK_EXEC_MAX_NODE_TRAIN` and `MXNET_EXEC_BULK_EXEC_TRAIN` to 0.

 * MXNET_PROFILER_AUTOSTART
   - Values: 0(false) or 1(true) ```(default=0)```